Creating custom page for 404 File Not Found error

 Custom 404 Error pages are proven to keep your visitors engaged with your website, to increase user retention, and eventually turn your visitors into your customers.

 Here, I am going to share with you how we did this for our own website, Lenetek.com.

 What our custom 404 Error page conveys?
 First, we acknowledge the awkwardness of the situation.
 We also apologize for such an unpleasant experience, and we offer our visitors options to explore our website through its navigation menu.
-Here is how that custom 404 Error page looks like:
+Here is how our custom 404 Error page looks like for this website:

 Below are the three steps that you would need to make in order to implement the custom 404 Error page.

 We have created an HTML file, gave it a name

 404-error.html (it could be any name) and saved it in the

 /error-files directory (again, that could be any directory name).
 In the

 <head> section of the HTML file, we used the following: